 Marcus Johnston is responsible for coordinating our Fan Tables.
 Captain Johnston, RMN can be reached at email@example.com and, if you want a better location this year, it couldn’t hurt to use his fictitious title in the email.

 Michael Flanders is responsible for Logistics, ensuring that all Leprecon, Inc. equipment gets safely from the storage unit to Westercon 70 before the con and back again after it.
-Shawn Flanders is working with him.

 Mandy Parker is responsible for manning the Operations Room so that event staff have what they need when they need it.